thimbleforth/ditto-fde-takehome/README.md

 ## Sync Strategy
 The sync strategy is "last write wins," plain and simple.
 The format of the reports is simple enough that the DB can take in changes on a given ID without a lot of fuss.

 Currently, the database records all of the changes, assigning a unique ID.
-So the latest ID
+So the latest ID (ergo, latest recorded change) of a given record_id, is what's shown when you click `Get Latest Reports`.

 ## Tradeoffs / CAP Theorem
 The system as currently designed is meant to run solely in containers, and is set up as a "client-server" system for ease of implementation.